TylerLandowski/BrainHawk/README.md

 # BrainHawk

 ## What is BrainHawk?
 BrainHawk allows you to host a server (in Python) as well as a client (in BizHawk) to communicate data in an easy way, particularly for machine learning.
-The focus is to avoid Lua scripting as much as possible.
+The focus is to avoid Lua scripting as much as possible, and provide functions and variables commonly used in learning algorithms, in order to organize projects in a clean way.

+An overview of the files and what to do with them is included below.

 ## BHServer.py
 The primary role of the server is to store data.
 It's capable of interpretting simple commands from a client, particularly to set or send data.